Sales on Amazon

 Changes in VAT accounting for intra-community transactions

-Why is this a Challenge with a capital "C"?
-Namely, because VAT regulations within the Community are very diverse - some relate to specific countries, while others apply throughout the EU.
-An example of the latter is the introduction in July 2021 of certain overarching solutions for comprehensive VAT handling, known as the One Stop Shop (VAT-OSS), operating under EU regulations but functioning at the level of local member states.
+Namely, because VAT regulations within the Community are very diverse – some apply to specific countries, while others are applicable throughout the EU.
+An example of the latter is the introduction in July 2021 of certain superior solutions for comprehensive VAT service, known as the One Stop Shop (VAT-OSS) functioning under EU regulations but operating at the level of local member states.
 This solution aims to:

-Minimize opportunities for tax arbitrage
+• minimise opportunities for tax arbitrage,

 EU threshold for delivery value

-Register as a VAT payer
+• register as a VAT payer,

 OSS for Amazon sellers